Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Introduction

 \paragraph{Organization of paper} In Section~\ref{sec:proposedest}, we introduce \ourmethod.
 In Section~\ref{sec:comp}, we provide a computational framework for our proposed estimator.
 In Section~\ref{sec:stat}, we analyze the statistical properties of our proposed estimator.
 Section~\ref{sec:expts} presents numerical experiments on both synthetic and real datasets.
 The derivations and proofs in the computational and statistical parts are deferred to Appendices~\ref{app:comp-proofs} and~\ref{app:stat-proofs}. \paragraph{Notations.} For the data matrix $\B{X}\in\R^{n\times p}$, we let $\B{x}_j\in\R^n$ denote the $j$-th column of $\B{X}$ for $j\in[p]$.
 For $\B A\in\R^{p_1\times p_2}$ and $S_1\subseteq[p_1],S_2\subseteq[p_2]$, denote by $\B{A}_{S_1,S_2}$ the submatrix of $\B{A}$ with rows in $S_1$ and columns in $S_2$. $\mathcal{B}(p)$ denotes the unit Euclidean ball of dimension $p$.
 Let $\BS^p,\mathbb{S}_+^p$ denote the set of symmetric and positive definite matrices in $\R^{p\times p}$, respectively.
 We let $\chi\{a\in A\}$ denote the characteristic function, i.e. $\chi\{a\in A\}=0$ if $a\in A$; otherwise, $\chi\{a\in A\}=\infty$.
 We let $\bm1\{a\in A\}$ denote the indicator function: equals $1$ if $a\in A$; and $0$ otherwise.
 We let $\B{I}_n\in\R^{n\times n}$ denote the identity matrix of size $n$.
 We use the notation $\lesssim,\gtrsim$ to show an inequality holds up to a universal constant that does not depend upon problem data.
+We note that these notations do not represent asymptotic relationships.